Mix Master

-Mix Master (カード王 ミックスマスター) is a South Korean–Japanese co-produced anime series based on the massively multiplayer online role-playing game Mix Master: King of Cards that was launched in 2003.
-It is a co-production of Nippon Animedia of Japan and Sunwoo Entertainment and KBS of Korea.
-The series aired on Cartoon Network in many Asian areas from the Far East to the Middle East.
+Mix Master: King of Cards (カード王 ミックスマスター) is an anime series based on the massively multiplayer online role-playing game Mix Master that was launched in 2003.
+The show was a co-production between Sunwoo Entertainment and KBS of Korea, Chinese company Beijing Omni Culture Exchange and Japan's Nippon Animedia.
+The 39-episode series ran from October 4, 2005 to July 18, 2006 in South Korea on KBS2.
+It also aired on Cartoon Network in many Asian areas from the Far East to the Middle East.
 The story centers on the fantasy and adventure card game, Mix Master.
+A standalone sequel series, Mix Master: Final Force, followed several years later.

 Plot

 The series takes place in the town of Gamebridge where, through the accidental opening of a portal from the fictional Mix Master video game world of Atreia, the peaceful little town is invaded by the funny and sometimes dangerous game creatures, known as "hench", as well as the game world's evil Prince Brad.
 The main protagonist, 11-year-old Ditt Lee, is given a card shuffler by the eccentric Dr. Joeb, and now must "mix" those hench (as learned from the fictional video game) to achieve peace and safety, while he grows into his destiny to become the one true "Mix Master".

 The series presented over two hundred henches from different species.
 They can be fused or 'mixed' together to form a new, stronger hench.
 Henches are ranked from 1 (low) to 7 (high) depending on their power.
 Animals and plants are present.
 To be mixed, henches must be of the same rank and species.
 Henches are shown to be like humans, as they can sleep, eat, talk and tire out if they are overused.
 They bond with humans who show honesty and friendship.
 They have to obey the orders of the person who owns their card shuffler, even against their will.
 They seem to grow old and die.

 Although Henches are ranked as high as 7, above level 7 one hench is known as the Ultimate Hench and is the most powerful.
 Ultimate Hench exists when all the 8 Henches of Rank 7 are fused with the help of the Mix Master and The Master Hench.
 According to legend, the Master Hench has to find one human friend whom it trusts above all else, and that human becomes the Mix Master.
 It appears that the Master Henches are somehow related, as Pachi's brother was the previous Master Hench.
 The Master Hench can be mixed to become the ultimate Hench that can defeat Giara.

-The series was followed by a sequel season, Final Force.